Refugee Camps Face COVID-19: 'If We Do Nothing, The Harm Is Going To Be So Extreme'

 The government of Bangladesh and the international community provided oral cholera vaccines to the refugees because they knew it was ripe for a massive cholera epidemic.
 And so far it has not happened, which is incredible.

-It's a good example of prevention, but that is not going to be the case for coronavirus obviously because there is no vaccine.
+It's a good example of prevention, but that is not going to be the case for coronavirus, obviously, because there is no vaccine.

 If there is a coronavirus outbreak at Cox's Bazar, will patients be able to get medical care?